Updated: Nov 2, 2021

 The other type of heart disease affects the heart’s muscle and is more common in medium to large dogs.
 For example:

 If your dog is at risk for heart disease, do not lose hope.
 In dogs with either type of heart disease, the body will adapt to the condition, and it will take some time before heart failure develops.
 In some dogs, heart disease may not lead to heart failure.
-Because the dog’s body can adjust to the condition temporarily, you may not know if your dog has one of these types of heart disease—especially early in the course of disease.
+Because the dog’s body can adjust to the condition temporarily, you may not know if your dog has one of these types of heart disease—especially early in the course of the disease.
 Both of these types of heart disease may be present for quite some time before you will see any outward signs.
 The best way to find out if heart disease is or could be a problem is to bring your dog in for regular checkups.
 We are able to detect the presence of disease much earlier than you can, even before heart failure begins.
 Remember, early detection is the key to successful management.

 What is heart failure?

 Heart failure occurs when the heart is unable to pump enough blood to meet the body’s needs.
 The heart works harder to do its job and begins to function poorly.
-The signs of early heart failure can be mistaken for normal aging.
+The signs of early heart failure can be mistaken for normal ageing.
 However, if you see any of the signs listed below, these could be caused by heart failure.

 This is what you should look for: